BourgeoisLab/GPXLab/README.md

 ![Demo](doc/demo.png?raw=true)

-The view is divided into 6 different parts:
+The view is divided into seven different parts:
 - Statistic information about all tracks
+- Calendar for track selection
-- Track and track segment selection
+- Track tree for track selection
 - Statistic information about the selected track or track segment
 - Map showing all tracks
-- Altitude and speed diagram of the selected track or track segment
+- Diagram of the selected track or track segment
 - List of the track points of the selected track or track segment

 Except the map all other parts can be hid to maximize the map view.

 Features & Functions
 --------------------
-- Support opening GPX (v1.0 or v1.1) and NMEA files
+- Support opening GPX (v1.0 or v1.1), NMEA and SpoQ files
-- Merge several tracks into one single GPX file
+- Combine several tracks into one single GPX file
 - Rearrange the tracks (move/add/delete)
 - Modify the meta data of the GPX file and of any tracks inside the file
 - Get altitude data from the SRTM database